 F.O.C.wrt sm:m't=-[εχ1-smωε-1Zt1ω]

-Since ε>0, 1ω>0, χ>0, Zt>0, sm∈0, ω (which means that smω<0) and thus 1-smωε-1 is also larger than 0, the F.O.C is less than 0 (due to the negative sign at the front).
+Since ε>0, 1ω>0, χ>0, Zt>0, sm∈0, ω (which means that smω≤1 and thus 1-smωε-1 is also larger than 0, the F.O.C is less than 0 (due to the negative sign at the front).
 Hence, as we increase sm we would observe a decrease in the value of mt.
+Finally, we can call it an effort as it decreases the amount of GDP available for consumption.

 [R2] Is there free lunch when it comes to abatement effort sm?
 If not, to what is this economy ‘sacrificing’ in order to increase sm?

-There is no free lunch m
+There is no free lunch as it decreases the amount of output available consumption.
+The derivative of C(t) towards sm is -Yt<0.
+Consumption is often used as a proxy of utility or welfare.
+Thus, increase sk might be against the interest of the economy.

 Use the information above and the parameters in the excel file to simulate the population, L, and productivity, A, up to 2100 in the corresponding columns of the three simulation sheets (sim1, sim2, sim3).
 That is, the series of population and productivity are the same across simulations.
 Take as given the initial levels (i.e., the 2020 values) of A and L as provided in the excel file.